2019 Regular Session - State Tax Legislation

-State tax legislation passed during the 2019 Regular Session that affects the current year included the following provisions:
+State tax legislation passed during the 2019 Regular Session included the following provisions:

 - Tobacco 21.
 The legal age for purchasing cigarettes, tobacco products, and vaping products has been raised to 21.
 Starting October 1, 2019, there is a new tax on vaping products: 40¢ per milliliter for closed products, like Juul, and 10% of the wholesale price on the "juice" and vaporizer for open products.
 The cigarette dealer annual licensing fee also increases to $200 on October 1, 2019.
 The penalty for failure to secure or renew a cigarette dealer or cigarette distributor’s license as of October 1, 2019, increases from $5 to $50 for each day of operation without such license.